Sandy Wollaston: Expeditions to New Guinea

 A third expedition to New Guinea was planned but fell through because of the outbreak of the First World War, during which he served as a surgeon in the Royal Navy.
 He was awarded the Distinguished Service Cross and was mentioned in dispatches for his war work.

 Wollaston took part (as doctor, ornithologist and botanist) in the 1921 British Reconnaissance Expedition to Mount Everest.
 It was in the course of this expedition that he discovered a new Primula, a flower which was subsequently named after him as Wollaston's primrose, Primula wollastonii.

 In 1923 Wollaston married Mary "Polly" Meinertzhagen, the sister of Richard Meinertzhagen, with whom he had three children.

 He was elected to a Fellowship in the Royal Geographical Society (RGS) in 1907, and received the Gill Memorial in 1914, followed by the society's Patron's Medal in 1925 for his expeditions into Africa and New Guinea.
 He was appointed honorary secretary of the RGS in 1928.

-Wollaston was invited by John Maynard Keynes to be a tutor at the University of Cambridge.
-He was killed in 1930 in his rooms at King's College by a student, D. N. Potts, who fatally shot Wollaston and a police officer before shooting himself in a triple murder–suicide.
+Wollaston was invited by John Maynard Keynes to be a tutor at King's College, Cambridge.
+He was killed in 1930 in his rooms at King's by an undergraduate student, Douglas Newton Potts, 19, who fatally shot Wollaston and a police officer Francis Willis with a Webley automatic pistol (that was stolen from fellow student David Gattiker) before shooting himself in a triple murder–suicide.
+The inquest verdict was murder "during temporary insanity".
+Wollaston's ashes were deposited in the crypt at King's College Chapel.